thoughtworks-jumpstart/jumpstart/testing-and-tdd/testing-with-mocks.md

 * `myMockFunction.mockReturnValueOnce('you can return anything!')`
   * make `myMockFunction()` return this value only once \(it returns `undefined` the next time it's called\)

-### Resetting mocks
+### Sharing the same mock across test cases

+#### Clearing a mock

-* Mock functions keep track of various things \(e.g. how many times it has been called\).
-You'll need to reset mocks beforeEach test case, so that each test case is kept independent.
+Each mock functions keep track of various things \(e.g. how many times it has been called\).

+You'll need to clear those information beforeEach test case, so that each test case is kept independent.
+You can achieve this by calling `myMockFunction.mockClear()` in beforeEach.

-* `myMockFunction.mockClear()`
-* If you find yourself calling .mockClear\(\) on multiple mocks, there is a command that let you clear all mocks in one line: `jest.clearAllMocks()`
+If you find yourself calling .mockClear\(\) on multiple mocks, there is a command that let you clear all mocks in one line: `jest.clearAllMocks()`.

+#### Resetting a mock function needs to behave differently in each test case, then you can call `myMockFunction.mockReset()` to remove the current mock return values / implementations.
+Then you can provide new mocked behavior.

 ## Creating and using mock modules